hansgundlach/StreetCamRec/README.md

 The main method built to recognize vehicules is custom counting.
 Custom counting sample a frame every minute which is fed into the object recognition network where objects are identifed and counted.
 The results are then written to a csv.

 ## Personal Installation and Use
 To run StreetCamRec.
 Install Tensorflow Object Detection Library (https://github.com/tensorflow/models/tree/master/research/object_detection).
 After Installation of Tensorflow Object Detection Libarary place StreetCamRec inside the object_detectionn folder.
+After running the program a csv is generated with the number of specified vehiculed at each time step (ie 30 seconds).
+The csv is regenerated after each execution.

 Example implementation: